 Yes, we expect that you will acknowledge Water Safety New Zealand's support wherever possible, through your programme delivery, collateral, in the media and on your website.

 Where can we find Water Safety New Zealand logos and branding for acknowledgement?

 Where does the money come from?

-Water Safety New Zealand receives funding from NZ Lotteries Grants via Sport New Zealand and funding from Corporates, Trusts and Foundations.
+Water Safety New Zealand receives funding from NZ Lotteries Grants via Sport New Zealand, ACC and funding from Corporates, Trusts and Foundations.